carlosevia/carlosevia-netlify/pages/contentops.md

 ---
 layout: page
-title: Content Operations from Start to Scale: Perspectives from Industry Experts
+title: Content Operations from Start to Scale
 section: "{{name}}"
 intro_paragraph: |
   Content Operations from Start to Scale: Perspectives from Industry Experts